yvanlebras/scitizen/README.md

 * main page
 * Add quotas per project, admin can increase plan, quotas are managed by plans in config
-* In my/ edit_project, use :with project_current binding instead of specific fields

 ## Items

-* add possibility to point an element on an item (location on image of a specific item), at curation time.
-In porject, define granularity (circle radius for user selection)
-* view all items (with progressive scrolldown)
 * time based statistics for stats.api and stats.google instead of total count using stats lib
 * list: add $limit and $skip option (to limit number of items to show)
 * Direct to S3 file upload after form approval (need auth token and CORS) instead of file upload and transfer to S3